Main content | back to top

 A new line of defence

 The islands are rectangular mats punctured with holes filled with soil and plants common to this region.
-They measure around 1.5 m (5 ft) by 2.5 m (8 ft) by 20 cm (8 inches).
-Each mat contains plastic from around 460 recycled polyethylene terephthalate (PET) drinks bottles, just some of the billions discarded each year.
+Each mat contains plastic from around 460 recycled drinking grade plastic bottles – safe for marine life – just some of the billions discarded each year.

 Layers of foam keep the mats afloat.
 Steel cables secure them to the seabed in shallow water in rows about 1.5 metres (5 feet) apart.
 Over time the plants grow and their roots extend into the seabed, reinforcing the natural shoreline.